Golf Tutorials

 The Fix: The "Pump" Drill

-This feels a little odd at first, but it is great for building the proper feel of retaining your wrist hinge and releasing it at the right moment - through the ball, not before it.
+This feels a little odd at first, but it is excellent for building the proper feel of retaining your wrist hinge and releasing it at the right moment - through the ball, not before it.

 • Take a slow, deliberate backswing to the top.